Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/movable-ink-event-streaming.md

 ## Considerations

 - You must enable this integration in each Amplitude project you want to use it in.
-- You need to be an admin of a paid Planhat plan to enable this integration.
+- You need to be an admin of a paid Movable Ink plan to enable this integration.
 - Relevant limits for Movable Ink events are:
     - Movable Ink does not impose any hard limits on quantity or velocity.
 If you send requests  too quickly, Movable Ink returns 429 responses.
 Amplitude will handle these automatically.
     - Requests must be smaller than 2MB.